Bitcoin Dominance Chart: How To Read It When Trading Altcoins

 Key Takeaways:

-• Bitcoin dominance refers to the proportionate market capitalization of Bitcoin relative to the total cryptocurrency market, representing its share of the overall value and influence within the industry.
+• Bitcoin dominance refers to Bitcoin's proportionate market capitalization relative to the total cryptocurrency market, representing its share of the overall value and influence within the industry.

-• Dominance increases when the price of altcoins declines and the price of BTC increases, but if the price of BTC drops while other cryptocurrencies rise, its market share decreases due to the comparatively larger value of altcoins.
+• Dominance increases when the price of altcoins declines and the price of BTC increases, but if the price of BTC drops while the price of other cryptocurrencies rises, its market share decreases due to the comparatively larger value of altcoins.

 • An increasing bitcoin dominance usually suggests that the altcoin market is slowing.